Esri/coordinate-conversion-addin-dotnet/README.md

 * Parses input coordinates and outputs multiple formats of the input coordinate
 * Addin for ArcMAP 10.3
-* Works with DD, DMS, MGRS, USNG, GARS
+* Works with DD, DMS, MGRS, USNG, GARS, UTM

 ## Sections